stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

    should work like `concat` and `foldMap`, but taking only a `Semigroup` constraint on the element type.

-3. Implement functions for return the largest and smallest element in a list.
+3. Implement functions for returning the largest and smallest element in a list.

 4. Define a predicate for strictly positive natural numbers